-House is left paralyzed as divided Republicans search for new leader
+The House is left paralyzed as divided Republicans search for new leader after McCarthy’s ouster

 “I think the circus stuff needs to happen behind closed doors,” said Rep. Garret Graves, R-La.

-It is shaping up to be wide open battle for the gavel as Congress faces a new deadline to fund the government by mid-November.
-Work on legislation in the House is on hold due to the vacancy in the speaker’s office, creating the potential for extended paralysis.
+It is shaping up to be wide open battle just as Congress faces a new deadline to fund the government by mid-November.
+Work on that legislation in the House is on hold due to the vacancy in the speaker’s office, creating the potential for extended paralysis.

-Senate Democratic leader Chuck Schumer called it a “dangerous situation.”
+Senate Majority Leader Chuck Schumer, D-N.Y., called it a “dangerous situation.”

-President Joe Biden addressed McCarthy’s ouster on Wednesday, saying that the American people still expected the government to get its work done in a timely fashion.
-He spoke head-on to McCarthy being booted because he worked with Democrats to keep the government open through mid-November, saying, “We need to stop seeing each other as enemies.”
+At the White House, President Joe Biden said the American people still expected the government to get its work done in a timely fashion.
+McCarthy was ousted because he worked with Democrats to keep the government open and avoid a shutdown, and the Democratic president said: “We need to stop seeing each other as enemies.”

-“We cannot and should not again be faced with an 11th-hour decision of brinksmanship that threatens to shut down the government,” Biden said.

 Electing a new speaker risks inflaming the divisions that have plagued House Republicans all year, particularly if lawmakers make new demands before pledging support.

 Scalise has long been viewed as a potential speaker-in-waiting and is revered as a survivor after he was shot in the hip at a congressional baseball team practice in 2017.
-But Scalise is also undergoing treatment for a form of blood cancer, forcing him away from the Capitol at times.
+But Scalise is also being treated for a form of blood cancer, forcing him away from the Capitol at times.

-In a letter to colleagues asking for their support, Scalise acknowledged the difficulties plaguing both his health and the conference at this moment in time but said that he has overcome adversity before.
+In a letter to colleagues asking for their support, Scalise acknowledged the challenges ahead for him and Republicans, but said he has overcome adversity before.

 “This next chapter won’t be easy, but I know what it takes to fight and I am prepared for the battles that lie ahead,” he wrote.

-Jordan, meanwhile, made his own pitch for the gavel by emphasizing his oversight work and aspirations.
-And echoed Scalise’s call for unity during “divided times.”
+Jordan made his own pitch by emphasizing his oversight work and aspirations.
+He echoed Scalise’s call for unity during “divided times.”

 “The problems we face are challenging, but they are not insurmountable,” he said.

-Jordan and Scalise are expected to be joined in the race by at least one other Republican candidate: Rep. Kevin Hern, the chair of the Republican Study Committee — the largest GOP caucus in the House.
+Jordan and Scalise are expected to be joined in the race by at least one other Republican: Oklahoma Rep. Kevin Hern, chair of the Republican Study Committee, the largest GOP caucus in the House.

+All three men, as well as Majority Whip Tom Emmer of Minnesota, spoke at a luncheon of the Texas congressional delegation, which represents the largest bloc of GOP members in the House.

+“I think you have to have a different set of skill sets, you know, I spent 35 years in business working at some of the largest corporations in the world,” Hern said as he left the meeting.
+“Strife is something that’s common when you have people working together and finding common solutions for it takes experience.”

-But some Republicans, including Rep. Marjorie Taylor Greene of Georgia, say lawmakers should look outside the Capitol for their next speaker, as the Constitution allows — and draft former President Donald Trump into the role.
+But some Republicans, including Rep. Marjorie Taylor Greene of Georgia, say lawmakers should look outside the Capitol for their next speaker, as the Constitution allows, and draft former President Donald Trump.

-Speaking to reporters at a New York courthouse Wednesday, Trump said he’ll “do whatever it is to help” Republicans in the speakership race, but said he is focused “totally” on his campaign to return to the White House.
+Trump told reporters at a New York courthouse Wednesday that he will “do whatever it is to help” Republicans in the speakership race, but that he is focused “totally” on his presidential campaign.

 “If I can help them during the process, I would do it.
 But we have some great people in the Republican Party that could do a great job as speaker,” he said.

-While electing a new speaker faces a test for Republicans, the more immediate challenge is moving past the extraordinary strife that has plagued their conference in recent weeks, amid the fight to avoid a government shutdown.

-The raw feelings were apparent at a closed-door meeting of Republicans on Tuesday evening where members unloaded their anger at the eight Republicans who joined with Democrats to depose their speaker.
+The more immediate challenge for Republicans is moving past the extraordinary strife that has plagued their conference in recent weeks.
+The raw feelings were apparent at a closed-door meeting Tuesday evening where members unloaded their anger at the eight Republicans who joined with Democrats to depose McCarthy.

-Rep. Mike Kelly, a Pennsylvania Republican, pointed at the lawmakers who voted against McCarthy and said, “I’ve never been part of a worse team,” according to a Republican who was in the room who was granted anonymity to discuss the private conference.
+Rep. Mike Kelly, R-Pa., pointed at the lawmakers who voted against McCarthy and said, “I’ve never been part of a worse team,” according to a Republican in the room who was granted anonymity to discuss the private session.

-Graves said it was positive that the session had been short, to avoid anyone coming to blows.

-“We’ve got to discuss a functional structure that ensures that a Republican majority is truly a Republican majority,” Graves said.

 Associated Press writer Chris Megerian contributed to this report.